GfSE/SpecIF/tutorials/03_Requirement-with-Properties.md

 Some explanations may help to understand the principles:
 - Properties have a base *dataType*.
 The SpecIF schema accepts a number of boolean, numeric, character string and enumerated data types.
-- Above, we see a dataType for formatted text of a certain maximum length.
+- Above, we see a *dataType* for formatted text of a certain maximum length.
 Properties using this dataType may use XHTML tags to format the text content.
 - Next, a *propertyClass* is to be defined with it's dataType.
 - The role of the properties instantiated from a propertyClass is assigned in it's *title*.
 In this case the properties shall be used for describing the parent resource or statement.
 Note that a vocabulary term introduced by the Dublin Core Metadata Initiative, namely \"dcterms:description\" is used.
-- A propertyClass can of course be used by several resourceClasses or statementClasses.
+- A given propertyClass can of course be used by several resourceClasses or statementClasses.

 ```json